Artifact

 Acquisition in 2013

-Bignoggins Productions, founded by Jerry Shen, is a mobile sports application developer based in San Francisco, California.
-The company specializes in creating tools for fantasy sports enthusiasts, offering applications such as Fantasy Monster and Draft Monster.
-These apps enable users to manage their fantasy sports teams across various platforms.
-In July 2013, Bignoggins Productions was acquired by Yahoo!, marking a significant milestone in its development and outreach within the fantasy sports industry.
+Bignoggins Productions, founded by Jerry Shen, is a mobile applications developer based in San Francisco, California.
+The company specializes in creating tools for fantasy sports enthusiasts, having developed two notable applications: Fantasy Monster and Draft Monster.
+These applications are designed to assist users in managing their fantasy sports teams across various platforms.
+In July 2013, Bignoggins Productions was acquired by Yahoo!, marking a significant milestone in its business trajectory.

 Rondee